RashedVv1/dc-motor-project/README.md

-#Smart Robot Control with 4 DC Motors, L293D, Ultrasonic Sensor & Servo Motor
+🤖 Smart Robot Control using 4 DC Motors, L293D, Ultrasonic Sensor & Servo Motor 📌 Arduino + Tinkercad Simulation Project
-📌 مشروع باستخدام Arduino Uno وTinkercad
+📘 Project Description
-📘 وصف المشروع
+This project demonstrates how to control four DC motors using an L293D motor driver, along with an ultrasonic sensor and a servo motor, to simulate an intelligent robot that moves and responds to obstacles.

-يهدف هذا المشروع إلى التحكم في أربع محركات DC باستخدام L293D Motor Driver بالإضافة إلى حساس Ultrasonic وServo Motor، وذلك لمحاكاة حركة روبوت ذكي قادر على الاستجابة للعقبات.
+🎯 Objectives

-🎯 الأهداف
+Control 4 DC motors with a predefined motion sequence:

-تحريك 4 محركات DC بترتيب معين:
+Move forward for 30 seconds

-التقدم للأمام لمدة 30 ثانية.
+Move backward for 60 seconds

-الرجوع للخلف لمدة 60 ثانية.
+Alternate turning right and left for 1 minute

-الدوران يمين ويسار بالتناوب لمدة دقيقة.
+Use an ultrasonic sensor to:

-استخدام حساس المسافة (Ultrasonic Sensor):
+Detect obstacles within a 10 cm range

-إذا استشعر وجود جسم على بُعد أقل من 10 سم:
+If an object is detected:

-تتوقف المحركات.
+Stop the motors

-يقوم السيرفو بالتحريك للمسح يمين ويسار.
+Sweep the servo motor left and right to scan

-تعكس المحركات الاتجاه.
+Reverse motor direction briefly, then continue the routine

-the arduino code
+arduino code

 #include <Servo.h>